Wbrown633/astrotino_website/_posts/2025-01-27-A prime interview question.md

-Or look at it like a proof challenge you might have been given in highschool.
+Or look at it like a proof challenge you might have been given in high school.
 To prove that at least one of either `a` or `b` must be less than `sqrt(N)` is to imagine a situation where they are not:

 <br>
 <br>